-Does that sound a little extreme to anyone?
-Well, it is!
-What you do - or not do - in the gym has a greater impact than we realize.
+What you do - or do not do in the gym has a greater impact than we realize our over all health and inflammation level.

 Not many in the fitness industry stop and ask themselves what impact the workout they are having their clients do has on their clients Body.
 What does that mean?
 They focus on one or two factors: how much weight lost and how many calories burned!